 The residence of the company is anything but a key issue in these conditions as the main people lawfully qualified to exercise control of the company are the non-inhabitant trustees.

 In any case, following on from the Wood v Holden case, care would need to be taken to guarantee that the organization truly is controlled by either the trustees or directors.
 If they somehow managed to stand aside and let a settlor/beneficiary give every direction, it could be contended that the organization residence is equivalent to that of the settlor or beneficiary.

 Given the beneficiaries were non-occupant, they would endure no UK tax collection charge on circulations from the trust, and the organization/trust would likewise endure no UK tax charge if the assets held were abroad resources.
 In the event that the beneficiaries are UK occupants, the fundamental issue would be the UK anti-avoidance legislation.
 There are constrained methods for getting away from this, and on the off chance that one of the exclusions connected (for instance, the thought process test), could be claimed on the tax return.

 The thought process test is a significant part of one of the key anti-avoidance rules that traits the income of offshore trusts and organizations to UK occupant people.
-The anti-avoidance provisions won't have any significant bearing if the exchange abroad were not made to avoid tax or if there were genuine business reasons behind transferring assets for an abroad company or trust.
+The anti-avoidance provisions won't have any significant bearing if the exchange abroad was not made to avoid tax or if there were genuine business reasons behind transferring assets for an abroad company or trust.